Skip to main content

 Alignment of clays, micas, graphite, or other platy minerals, the separation of a rock into light and dark layers, or parallel fracturing leads to planar fabrics called foliation.
 The photo on the right above (Figure 8.25) shows foliation (vertical fracture traces) that cuts across a bedding plane separating older and youger rock layers of different compositions.

-This page titled 8.3.2: Lineations and Foliations is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Dexter Perkins via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 8.3.2: Lineations and Foliations is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Dexter Perkins via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?